JNisk/AncesTrim/paper/paper.md

 # Summary

-AncesTrim (Niskanen 2017) is a Python tool for trimming complex pedigrees.
+AncesTrim (Niskanen & Lohi 2017) is a Python tool for trimming complex pedigrees.
 Some pedigree data can have an inherently complicated structure with a high level of inbreeding, which makes visualization of such data difficult.
 AncesTrim reduces the complexity of pedigrees while preserving critical relatedness structures, allowing the pedigree to be displayed in a more